pranavn21/Machine-Learning-Projects/clustering-tweets-using-k-means/README.md

 - Performed K-means clustering on the resulting tweets using at least 5 different values of K & reported my results in a table.

+---

-How to run: This is a python code genertated with Google Colab Python notebooks.
+How to run: This is a python code generated with Google Colab Python notebooks.
 Ensure you are in the proper directory if using a terminal and run the following command: python kmeans-run.py

 If you are running via an IDE, then make sure that Python is installed and simply press Run.

 IMPORTANT: Make sure that you have the goodhealth.txt file in the same directory as the .py file.
+Link to the dataset can be found [here](https://archive.ics.uci.edu/ml/datasets/Health+News+in+Twitter).

 ---